-There are no laws in Florida that specifically outline the requirements or procedure for annulment.
+There are no laws in Florida that specifically outline the requirements or procedures for annulment.
 Florida Statute Ch.
 61, merely describes the basis of marriage dissolution (divorce).
-However, there are several appellate cases that have been the basis for legal precedent over the years.
-The presumption of every dissolution hearing is that the marriage was legal and valid, therefore it is the burden of the petitioner to prove that the marriage was invalid, either at the time of marriage or by acts committed on the part of the respondent.
+However, several appellate cases have been the basis for legal precedent over the years.
+Every dissolution hearing presumes that the marriage was legal and valid.
+Therefore it is the burden of the petitioner to prove that the marriage was invalid, either at the time of marriage or by acts committed on the part of the respondent.

 The simplest grounds for an annulment are marriages that were void at the time of commencement.
 These include marriages that were void due to:

-- One or more spouse has a permanent mental incapacitation and is unable to give legal consent.
+- One or more spouse has permanent mental incapacitation and is unable to give legal consent.

-- Marriage being one of an incestuous nature; the spouses are closely related by blood or marriage.
+- Marriage is one of an incestuous nature; the spouses are closely related by blood or marriage.

-- One or more spouses was still legally married at the time of commencement, also known as a bigamous or polygamous marriage.
+- One or more spouses were still legally married at the time of commencement, also known as a bigamous or polygamous marriage.

 - One or both parties were married as a point of humor.

-- One spouse is unable to produce children and the other spouse was unaware at time of marriage.
+- One spouse is unable to produce children, and the other spouse was unaware at the time of marriage.

-- One or more of the parties is under the age of 18 and entered marriage without written consent of parent or legal guardian.
+- One or more of the parties is under the age of 18 and entered marriage without the written consent of a parent or legal guardian.

 - One or more spouse was intoxicated or suffered from a temporary state of mental illness or incapacitation.
 If proven, this would imply the spouse lacked the mental capacitation to give informed consent during the ceremony.

-- One or both parties is coerced or agrees to marriage under duress.
+- One or both parties are coerced or agree to marriage under duress.
 This is a tough one to really prove, for instance, being financially under duress and marrying a wealthy spouse would not be considered for annulment.
-However, if you had proof that you were being physically threatened to enter a marriage, you may be granted an annulment.
+However, if you had proof that you were physically threatened to enter a marriage, you may be granted an annulment.

-If granted, neither of the parties can assert property rights of a spouse.
-Neither inherits from the other on the basis of marriage, and neither has a claim to the other’s benefits, such as healthcare, life insurance or retirement.
+If granted, neither of the parties can assert the property rights of a spouse.
+Neither inherits from the other based on marriage, and neither has a claim to the other’s benefits, such as healthcare, life insurance, or retirement.
 Also, the Court will not intervene or rule on the division of property, real or otherwise.